- Preamble

 I’m pleased to announce that Meghan Macdonald, publisher at Dundurn Press (Toronto), has acquired world print rights to two trade non-fiction projects that I’ve been working on for several years.

 The Glory and the Dream: L.M.
 Montgomery’s Writing Life draws from some never-before-seen materials as well as articles, letters, and diaries by L.M.
 Montgomery to paint a comprehensive portrait of the professional career of one of the most successful writers of the twentieth century.
 Including an analysis of her depiction of writers in her fiction, issues of copyright, advertising strategies, and advice for aspiring writers, this highly contemporary work will be sure to enthral Montgomery’s worldwide readership with the inner life of the author of Anne of Green Gables.
-Publication is scheduled for November 2025.

 Next, Reimagining Anne: A Century of L.M.
 Montgomery’s Literary Icon on Screen looks at film and television adaptations of Anne of Green Gables over a century, from a lost 1919 silent film to the CBC/Netflix hit Anne with an “E.” It examines the multiple ways that these productions draw from and reinterpret Montgomery’s iconic literary character and the text of her perennially bestselling novel, and it draws from rarely seen sources to piece together some of the controversies and disagreements happening behind the scenes.
-Publication is scheduled for June 2026.

 Both deals were arranged by Chris Casuccio of Westwood Creative Artists, who has sold audiobook rights to both books to Tantor Media.
 For film and tv rights, please contact chris[at]wcaltd[dot]com.
 For all other rights, including translation rights, please contact rights[at]dundurn[dot]com.